mlcdf/dotfiles/README.md

 chmod +x boostrap.sh
 ```

-Read the two scripts, comments the part you don't want, and run them
+Read the two scripts, comment the part you don't want, and run them

 ```bash
 ./install